landingbj/lagi/docs/guide_en.md

       <systemPath>${pom.basedir}/lib/lagi-core-1.0.0.jar</systemPath>
   </dependency>
   ```
+- 3. Verify that the dependencies are installed:

+To ensure that the dependency packages have been correctly imported and can be used normally, you can verify them by the following methods:

+- **Check Maven dependency loading**: Run the mvn dependency:tree command to check whether com.landingbj:lagi-core-1.0.0 appears in the dependency tree.
+- **Log check**: After starting the project, check the log file or console output to confirm whether there are initialization information or error prompts related to lagi-core-1.0.0.
+- **IDE verification**: In IDEs such as IntelliJ IDEA or Eclipse, confirm that lagi-core-1.0.0.jar has been correctly loaded into the project's external libraries (External Libraries), and related classes can be referenced normally without compilation errors.

   Note: The jar file includes a default configuration file `lagi.yml`.
 External configuration files take precedence.
 If you need to modify the configuration file, you can directly download [lagi.yml](https://github.com/landingbj/lagi/blob/main/lagi-web/src/main/resources/lagi.yml) and place it in the `resources` directory of your project.
 (Refer to the [Configuration Document](config_en.md) for details about `lagi.yml`).